DavidWrightOS/LabsPT13-Resfeber-A-IOS/README.md

 👉 Resfeber is a travel research product, allowing the user to:

 - Create a wish list of places to travel
-- Search POI and have it create a profile for pinned destinations.
+- Search points of interest (POI) near a travel destination.
-    - Historical weather data on the destination
+    - Show historical weather data on the destination
-- Create an travel Itinerary
+- Create a travel Itinerary
-    - Pin POI and add to Itinerary
+    - Save multiple POI to a particular Trip's Itinerary
-    - Ability to add restaurants, excursions, reservation data, etc...
+    - Ability to categorize POI as restaurants, excursions, accommodations, etc...
-- Access the travel calendar
+    - Ability to add start and end dates to each POI
+    - Display POI in a list sorted by date
 - Integration with MapKit
+    - Show all of the saved POI for a particular trip on a map
+    - Get directions to a POI from the users current location using Apple Maps

 # Roadmap
 🗺 This describes the current status and the upcoming milestones of the Resfeber app.

-*Updated: Fri, 08 Jan 2021 21:49:20 GMT*
+*Updated: Tue, 02 Jan 2021 05:02:21 GMT*

 | Status | Milestone | Goals | Label | Release Candidate
 | :---: | :--- | :---: | :---: | :---: |